 Redfern Gallery

-Founded in September 1923 the Redfern Gallery was originally located in Old Bond Street in London's West End.
-The founders were two wealthy individuals Arthur Knyvett-Lee and Anthony Maxtone Graham.
-A young New Zealander, Rex Nan Kivell, (1898–1977) joined the gallery in 1925 and in 1931 took control of the company.
-His association with the Redfern, maintained in partnership with Australian-born Harry Tatlock Miller, (1913-1989) continued until his death.
-The gallery promoted contemporary art, assisting a number of British artists who became major figures.
-Nan Kivell helped to bring to England the work of important European painters and he encouraged some young Australian artists to show in England such as Sidney Nolan.
+Founded in September 1923, the Redfern Gallery was originally located at 27 Old Bond Street in London's West End.
+The founders were two wealthy individuals, Arthur Knyvett-Lee (1887-1974) and Anthony Maxtone Graham (1900–1971).
+A young New Zealander, Rex Nan Kivell (1898–1977), joined the gallery in 1925 and in 1931 took control of the company.
+His association with the Redfern, maintained in partnership with Australian-born Harry Tatlock Miller (1913-1989), continued until his death.
+The gallery promoted contemporary art, assisting several British artists who became major figures.
+Nan Kivell helped to bring to England the work of important European painters, and he encouraged some young Australian artists to show in England, such as Sidney Nolan.

-In 1936 the gallery relocated to its current premises in Cork Street, London.
-For many years Erica Brausen (later of the Hanover Gallery), Peter Cochrane (later of Arthur Tooth & Sons) and Richard Smart were associated with the gallery.
-In the 1920's the gallery staged exhibitions by the SWE.
+In 1936, the gallery relocated to premises at 20 Cork Street, London, and recently relocated to 11-12 Pall Mall in early 2026.
+For many years, Erica Brausen (later of the Hanover Gallery), Peter Cochrane (later of Arthur Tooth & Sons) and Richard Smart were associated with the gallery.
+In the 1920's, the gallery staged exhibitions by the SWE.
 Prominent British artists, such as Alan Reynolds, whose work was first shown as early as 1952, have been exhibiting there on a regular basis for many years.
-Today the Redfern represents over 20 contemporary artists and artist's estates.
+Today, the Redfern represents over 20 contemporary artists and artists' estates.
 It also has an extensive stock of modern and contemporary paintings, drawings, watercolours, sculpture and original prints.